-UACCM student organization Phi Beta Lambda hosts a pageant each fall.
+UACCM SkillsUSA students host a pageant each fall.
 Pageant details will be distributed via your UACCM email account.
 The student chosen as Miss UACCM will receive a \$1,000 tuition waiver, and first-runner up will receive a \$500 tuition waiver.